Need to Feel Loved

-"Need to Feel Loved" is the debut single of English electronic music duo Reflekt featuring English singer Delline Bass on vocals.
-It was released in December 2004 and reached number 14 on the UK Singles Chart and number one on the UK Dance Singles Chart in March 2005.
+"Need to Feel Loved" is the debut single of English electronic music duo Reflekt, featuring English singer Delline Bass on vocals.
+Released in February 2005, it reached number 14 on the UK Singles Chart and number one on the UK Dance Singles Chart in March 2005.
+It was featured in the 2005 British-Canadian film It's All Gone Pete Tong.